 - Written by Kristen Schroeder

-Have fun, do a makeover, keep calm, and parent on!
+So, keep calm, talk about values, and parent on!